menu

 In addition, the real estate in the Government Center neighborhood really stands out in the way it looks for a unique reason: this neighborhood has a higher proportion of apartment complexes or high-rise apartments than nearly every neighborhood in the country.
 Most neighborhoods are a mixture of real estate and housing types, but here it is almost entirely dominated by big apartment buildings and complexes.
 In fact, 97.6% of the real estate here is classified as apartment complexes or high-rise apartments, which is more than is found in 99.5% of American neighborhoods.

-Furthermore, 94.8% of the real estate in the Government Center neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
+Furthermore, renter-occupied real estate is dominant in the Government Center neighborhood.
+The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 94.8%, which is higher than 98.0% of the neighborhoods in America.
+If you were to buy and live in the property you bought here, you would be almost alone in doing so.
 Vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 30.9% of the residential real estate vacant, the Government Center neighborhood claims the distinction of having a higher vacancy rate than 95.1% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.

 Modes of Transportation